kevuwk/StreamDeck-StreamElements/README.md

 Red - This button will be red if there are no enabled store items that are also a button on the stream deck.
 This does not mean there are no enabled store items just that the stream deck isn't monitoring them

 ------
-## Close Store
+## Change Store Item Cost
-__Close Store__ will close all enabled store items for the designated channel that are on the stream deck
+__Change Store Item Cost__ will close all enabled store items for the designated channel that are on the stream deck

 Title - Generally shouldn't be used and is replaced by Display Name